Skip to Main Content

 Open vents allow humid air into the crawl space, but instead of drying it and flowing out, the air flows up and into your living space.
 This humid air carries with it all kinds of harmful particles like mold, dust, and even pest droppings.

-A dirt crawl space, or any crawl space that doesn’t have a vapor barrier atop the floor, can be a significant cause of crawl space problems.
+A dirt crawl space lacking a vapor barrier on the floor can be a significant cause of damage.
 This is because the exposed ground is not only dirty but also a main source of moisture.
-During rain, groundwater can quickly rise to levels making water pooling common.
+During rain, groundwater can quickly rise, making water pooling common.
 Even when water levels aren’t particularly high, moisture or humidity can readily travel through the exposed earth and into the crawl space.

-When your home was built, typically, a drain system was installed outside at the perimeter of your home.
-Over time, however, this system is prone to clogging since it sits in the mud and is easily damaged by tree roots.
-When this drain system breaks down, water is allowed to sit at the base of your foundation.
+A drainage system is typically installed outside the perimeter of your home when it is built.
+However, this system is prone to clogging over time since it sits in the mud and is easily damaged by tree roots.
+When this drain system breaks down, water collects next to the foundation, leading to leaks and damage.

 Crawl Space Damage Causes FAQs